Luluc: Collaborations

 Luluc performed the Doug Sahm song "Sunday Sunny Mill Valley Groove Day" at the 2015 Doug Sahm Tribute concert in Austin, Texas.

-Luluc collaborated with Xylouris White (Jim White (drummer) of Dirty Three, and Cretan Lute Master Giorgos Xylouris) on a cover of The Grateful Dead's "Til the Morning Comes" for the tribute album Day of the Dead.
+They collaborated with Xylouris White (Jim White (drummer) of Dirty Three, and Cretan Lute Master Giorgos Xylouris) on a cover of The Grateful Dead's "Til the Morning Comes" for the tribute album Day of the Dead.
 The project was curated by Aaron Dessner and Bryce Dessner of The National, with proceeds benefitting the Red Hot Organization.

-Steve Hassett and Zoe Randell sing backing vocals on Big Red Machine; the collaborative project between Justin Vernon and Aaron Dessner.
+Hassett and Randell sang backing vocals on Big Red Machine; the collaborative project between Justin Vernon and Aaron Dessner.

 Touring

-Luluc have toured North America, EU, Aus/NZ on release of Dear Hamlyn, Passerby and Sculptor.
+Luluc have toured North America, Europe, Australia and New Zealand.
 They have toured with The National, J Mascis, Dinosaur Jr., Father John Misty, Fleet Foxes, Jose Gonzalez and Lucinda Williams among others.